-Directed fisheries for DSR and black rockfish occurred in Southeast in 2017.
-The directed fishery for DSR in SEO only opened in EYKT, while the Central Southeast Outside (CSEO), Southern Southeast Outside (SSEO), and Northern Southeast Outside (NSEO) sections did not open to directed fishing, because the portion of the TAC allocated to those areas was not large enough to support a manageable fishery.
+Directed fisheries for DSR and black rockfish occurred in Southeast in 2018.
+The directed fishery for DSR in SEO opened in Central Southeast Outside (CSEO) only; East Yakutat (EYKT), Northern Southeast Outside (NSEO), and Southern Southeast Outside (SSEO) sections did not open to directed fishing, because the portion of the TAC allocated to those areas was not large enough to support manageable fisheries.
 Directed fishing for DSR was also opened in internal waters.
-The 2017 harvest of DSR by directed fisheries in EYKT was 32.2 mt and in internal waters was 5.7 mt.
-In addition, DSR was taken as bycatch with 96.8 mt harvested in SEO and 24.3 mt in internal waters.
-Harvest in the directed black rockfish fishery in Southeast Outside District (SEO) was 5.2 mt and black rockfish harvest in all groundfish, halibut, and salmon troll fisheries in SEO was 10.6 mt.
-Slope, PSR, and thornyhead rockfish were also taken as bycatch in internal waters with 65.6 mt harvested in 2017.
+The 2018 harvest of DSR by directed fisheries in CSEO was 51.1 mt and internal waters harvest was 28.3 mt.
+In addition, DSR was taken as bycatch with 80.5 mt harvested in SEO and 21.8 mt in internal waters.
+Harvest in the directed black rockfish fishery in Southeast Outside District (SEO) was 1.7 mt and black rockfish bycatch harvest in all groundfish, halibut, and salmon troll fisheries in SEO was 6.3 mt.
+Slope, PSR, and thornyhead rockfish were also taken as bycatch in internal waters with 58.2 mt harvested in 2018.
 In Central Region, both the Cook Inlet and PWS areas have a rockfish GHL of 68 mt, which includes both directed and bycatch harvest.
-In the Cook Inlet Area in 2017, the total rockfish harvest, including the directed PSR jig fishery and bycatch, was 53 mt.
-PSR harvest comprised 55% of the total harvest, with the majority of harvest coming from the directed PSR fishery.
-There had been a steady increase in harvest and effort in the Cook Inlet directed fishery in recent years, and although harvest decreased in 2017, it was still the third highest since 2005, with highest harvests in 2016 and 2015, respectively.
+In the Cook Inlet Area in 2018, the total rockfish harvest, including the directed PSR jig fishery and bycatch, was 26.8 mt.
+PSR harvest comprised 63% of the total harvest, with the majority of harvest coming from the directed PSR fishery.
 In PWS, rockfish are only harvested as bycatch, as there is no directed fishery.
-For PWS in 2017, rockfish harvest was 27 mt, down significantly from 2016 when the GHL was exceeded.
-The majority of rockfish bycatch in PWS was caught by longline gear (92%) followed by trawl gear (7%) with the minimal remaining harvested by jig gear.
+The harvest of 25.6 mt in 2018 was similar to 2017 and much reduced from 2014 through 2016 levels when the harvest exceeded the GHL.
+The majority of rockfish bycatch in PWS was caught by longline gear (92%) followed by trawl gear (8%) with the minimal remaining harvested by jig gear.